 For the general liability insurance portion of a BOP, your industry has a significant impact on policy costs.
 Generally, high-risk industries pay higher premiums, while low-risk industries enjoy lower rates.

 For example, a busy restaurant is exposed to more risk of customer injury than an IT consultant working remotely from a home office.
-Wholesalers and manufacturers also have high coverage costs because these industries often have valuable equipment or inventory, as well as increased third-party liability.
+Construction businesses and retail stores also have high coverage costs because these industries often have valuable equipment or inventory, as well as increased third-party liability.

 For the commercial property insurance portion of a BOP, the cost of insurance depends on the value of your business property, its location, and how you choose to protect it.